gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 We've discussed how to sample valid yet suboptimal lineups to seed a genetic algorithm as well as some tricks for making the genetic algorithm converge to a good solution quickly.

+Maybe as a follow-up it would be worth trying a SAT solver or integer programming, but this approach can generate lineups in under a minute, which is good enough to achieve our goal.

 ### Fitness function for real

 Rather than specify what makes lineups good when defining a fitness function, it's actually easier to penalize lineups for what makes them bad.